 What is Political Science All About?

-When you think of the term political science, you might think of presidential campaigns, political parties or policy analysis on the evening news.
-But political science also seeks to analyze and predict critical issues that affect our lives every day, including globalization, terrorism, climate change, civil rights and diplomacy.
+When the term political science comes to mind, you might think of presidential campaigns, political parties or policy analysis on the evening news.
+But political science actually seeks to analyze and predict critical issues that affect our lives every day, including globalization, terrorism, climate change, civil rights and diplomacy.

 What is Political Science?